Ubada12/streamlit-backend/README.md

 1. **Download the model** from [this link](https://drive.google.com/uc?export=download&id=1AU0MuvewEeXWVu-j-WoXO6bw391VGyNl).
 2. Move the downloaded file to the `models/` directory.

-Alternatively, you can use the following command:
+Alternatively, you can use the following command (Windows Powershell) use this command in the same git cloned directiry only:
 ```bash
 if ((Split-Path -Leaf (Get-Location)) -ne "streamlit-backend") {
     Write-Host "❌ Please navigate to the 'streamlit-backend' directory before running this command." -ForegroundColor Red